sosy-lab/tbf/README.md

 TBF uses [pipenv](https://docs.pipenv.org/) for easy dependency management during development:

   * If you don't have pipenv installed yet, install it as described [on the project's webpage][1].
-    * To get TBF ready, run from the project's root directory: `pipenv install --dev`.
+  * To set up the pipenv for TBF, run from the project's root directory: `pipenv install --dev`.
   * To run TBF in the dedicated pipenv environment, run `pipenv run bin/tbf`.

 If you copy `contrib/git_hooks/pre-commit-yapf.sh` to `.git/hooks/pre-commit/`,
 the python formatter [yapf][2] will automatically run whenever you commit some code.
-This assumes that you installed the pipenv environment as specified above.
+This assumes that you set up the pipenv environment for TBF as specified above.

 [1]: https://docs.pipenv.org/install/#pragmatic-installation-of-pipenv